HomeBlogWhy HR Managers Can’t Fix Bad Jobs

 Recognizing Unsustainable Job Conditions

-Consider these signs of unsustainable conditions:
+Here are some other telltale signs of unsustainable job conditions:

-1- Chronic overwork without compensation.
+1- Chronic overwork without adequate compensation

-2- Lack of work-life balance.
+2- A perpetual lack of work-life balance

-3- Persistently high-stress levels.
+3- Persistently high-stress levels that don't subside

 Misalignment with Personal Goals

-Are you learning and growing?
+Are you continuously learning and growing in your role?

-Is the job leveraging your strengths?
+Is your job leveraging your unique strengths and skills?

 The Feeling of Being Undervalued